Bob Hornery

 Robert James Hornery (28 May 1931 – 26 May 2015) was an Australian actor.
-He won both the Helpmann Awards and the Equity Awards lifetime achievement award, with a career spanning 60 years, in both Britain and Australia.
+With a career spanning 60 years in both Britain and Australia, he won both the Helpmann Awards and the Equity Awards lifetime achievement award.
 He was well known for his ability to ad lib.

 Early life and education

 Robert Hornery was born on 28 May 1931, in Randwick, New South Wales, to Edward Hornery, a sales rep, and his wife, Veronica (née Gallen).
 He appeared in plays at the local Catholic secondary school, Marcellin College.
-Upon leaving school, he worked as a booking clerk for Butler Airways.
-During this period, he also performed in revues with amateur companies.
+After leaving school, he worked as a booking clerk for Butler Air Transport.
+During that period, he also performed in revues with amateur companies.